torkvell/localJob-server/README.md

+Client code with TypeScript, React Native, Apollo and Redux can be found here: https://github.com/torkvell/JobLess-client

 Main user stories:

 - As a jobless user I would like to easily and quickly find jobs in my area.